” With job losses to AI in the coming decades predicted in the millions, coding is one skill that looks futureproof. “The Guardian

 You might have heard of this one: Java is one of the most long-standing languages and it’s as well-liked and widely used as ever.
 A general-purpose computer-programming language, it’s used for everything from computer games, cloud-based applications to self-driving cars.
 It’s perfect for teens new to coding.

 Instagram, Spotify and Facebook and many other tech behemoths are built on this powerful programming language.
 Python is used for everything from web and app development to machine learning and data analysis.
 Teens are often introduced to it on Computer Science GCSE.
-We recommend it for kids aged 14 and up.
+We offer multiple courses for both 9 to 12 and 13 to 17 year olds.

 Unity is the world’s most popular tool for game developers and uses the coding language C# (pronounced C-sharp).
 This is an advanced coding language that can be used to create rich, interactive 2D and 3D games for desktops, smartphones and consoles.
 We’d recommend this language if you already have some experience in Java or Python.